Skip to content

 • tenzir-platform secret list lists all secrets available in the platform.
 Use the --json flag to output the list in JSON format for easier integration with other tools.

 The unique name to identify the secret.
-Pipelines use this name when accessing the secret.
+Pipelines use this name when they access the secret.

 The unique identifier of the secret, as shown in the output of tenzir-platform secret list.